 In my experience, packing a box in the house means you’ll have a box in the corner for weeks, if not months.
 Storing it in the van makes it easy to move unwanted items out of the house ASAP.

 The 40 Bags in 40 Days challenge is the brainchild of blogger Ann Marie Heasley.
 It was created to coincide with the Christian observance of Lent, the 40 days leading up to Easter.
 However, you could do the challenge at any time that is convenient.

-If you need extreme decluttering, the 2015 in 2015 challenge may be right for you.
-This system is built on last year’s 2014 in 2014 challenge and requires — you guessed it — that you get rid of 2,015 items during the current year.
+If you need extreme decluttering, the 2016 in 2016 challenge may be right for you.
+This system requires — you guessed it — that you get rid of 2,016 items during the current year.